Plan ahead to do very little in the first weeks. You will learn a lot from watching your baby unfurl.More»

-I’m always learning: from conferences, journals and my colleagues.
-The most important learning, I feel, from visiting with mothers and seeing what’s most effective for each family.
+I’m always learning from conferences, journals and my colleagues.
+The most important learning, I feel, is from visiting with mothers and seeing what’s most effective for each family.

 I’m current in my CPR certification and am a certified Basic Life Support Instructor.

 Did you know that insurance may cover the cost of a home visit?
 100% with no co-pay.
 It’s part of the Affordable Care Act.
 If you have any questions about insurance coverage, the National Women’s Law Center has this helpful phone hotline.

 I look forward to talking with you.